 The Merrimac station will service the new $1.5 billion Skyridge estates at Worongary which is now under construction and will be home to 10,000 people.

 A Urbis report on the future of the Gold Coast published in March revealed the growing pains the city is experiencing as a result of the population growth.

 It tips growth to remain steady with around 14,700 people moving to the Gold Coast annually, with the need for more than 6300 swellings to be built every year to house the new residents.

 But the growth is pushing up against already congested roads and a dwindling supply of new land.

 Urbis Gold Coast director Matthew Schneider said the city's supply of new greenfield sites which could be developed would run out by 2026.

-"We think there is around five years realistically of new house and land opportunities across our greenfield supply," he said.
+"We think there are around five years realistically of the new house and land opportunities across our greenfield supply," he said.